 - Flashlights: A flashlight will be handy for navigating your vehicle’s interior.
 It can also help when you want to repair something minor.

 - Blankets: Even in the summer, evenings can be chilly.
 It never hurts to have extra blankets on hand for keeping warm.

-- Jumper cables: If your vehicle needs a jump, a pair of jumper cables could mean the difference between getting back on the road in a few minutes and sitting in the dark for hours.
+- Jumper cables: If your vehicle needs a jump, jumper cables could get you back on the road in minutes.

-- Small toolkit: Purchase a toolkit designed for vehicles with some basic items that can help you out when you’re in a pinch.
+- Small toolkit: Purchase a toolkit designed for vehicles with some basic items.

-- Spare tire: Make sure before you head out on a road trip that you not only have a spare tire in your vehicle, but that you have the tools needed to use it.
+- Spare tire: Make sure you have a spare tire in your vehicle and the tools you need to use it.

 Make sure you also understand how to operate the manual backup systems in case of electrical failures.
 If, for example, your ramp will not operate, know how to use the manual override.
 The manual backup systems are designed to ensure you can operate any critical component of your wheelchair accessible vehicle even in the case of an emergency.